How to Start Mpesa Business in Kenya

 If you are planning to start an Mpesa shop in Kenya, then you need to be prepared for the following challenges:

 If you have been wondering how to start an Mpesa agent shop, you can follow the above tips.
 To run a successful MPesa business, you must stand out amongst your competitors since it is very competitive.
 You must also be compliant with Safaricom rules and regulations.
-Failure to do so, your MPesa line will be suspended and your float locked.
+If you fail to do so, your MPesa line will be suspended and your float locked.